no ticket after crash

 • Crash scene reconstructions

-Can a Police Officer Write a Ticket Later if They Didn’t at the Crash?
+Can a Police Officer Write a Ticket Later If They Didn’t at the Crash Scene?

 Yes, while it may seem strange or even unfair, just because a police officer doesn’t write a ticket at the scene doesn’t mean no ticket will be written at all.
 Occasionally, police officers may seem to “let people go” after accidents or traffic stops without consequence, only for someone to later get a traffic citation in the mail.

-Contact Our Experienced South Carolina Car Accident Attorneys for Help
+Contact Our Experienced South Carolina Car Accident Attorneys Today

-After a collision, someone is always going to be found at fault, even if no tickets were issued.
-However, when there is no ticket issued, it does make it harder to prove fault.
+After a collision, someone is always going to be found at fault.
+However, when there is no ticket issued, it does make it harder to prove who is responsible.

 South Carolina follows a modified comparative negligence law, which means both drivers could be found partially at fault for a crash.
 If you are found to be more than 50% responsible, you lose all rights to compensation.
 This is why it’s so important to have an experienced auto accident attorney on your side.

 If you or someone you love has been involved in a wreck and seriously injured, call our team today for a free case review.
-Our South Carolina car crash attorneys can help prove you your case and ensure you get the compensation you need.
+Our South Carolina car crash attorneys can help prove you were not at fault and ensure you get the compensation you need.

 About the Author